Boy Oh Boy (Diplo and GTA song)

 "Boy Oh Boy" is a song by American DJ and record producer Diplo and EDM duo GTA.
 It was released on October 7, 2013, via Mad Decent.
 The song was from Diplo's compilation album Random White Dude Be Everywhere.

 Composition

-The song uses a sample from "Work it" (2002) by Missy Elliot, and it is written in the key of C♯ Minor, with a tempo of 130 beats per minute.
+The song uses a sample from "Work it" (2002) by Missy Elliott, and it is written in the key of C♯ Minor, with a tempo of 130 beats per minute.

 Music video

 The music video was released on March 26, 2014, and it was made with the help of fans, showed many vines like: "flamboyant dancing, dogs DJing, sports fails, and of course, an abundance of twerking."